lineality/Online_Voting_Using_One_Time_Pads/README.md

 - sports psychology and coordinated decisions
 - psychology of testing-metrics and data procedures

+## Patterns in Misperception
+2025.02.17
+- history of bad technology use and planning

 ## System design
 - secure by design
 - trust vs. trust-less